University of North Carolina at Greensboro: Clubs

 In 2010, clubs and organizations affiliated with UNCG included 36 honor societies and 20 fraternities and sororities.
 UNCG also has an active student government association, founded in 1910, Campus Activities Board (CAB), and several foreign culture groups, a Neo-Black Society, PRIDE!
-(An LGBT support and acceptance group.), Queer Student Collective, The Science Fiction Fantasy Federation, and various performing arts, religious and service programs.
+(An LGBT support and acceptance group.), Queer Student Collective, The Science Fiction Fantasy Federation, a Cosplay Club, and various performing arts, religious and service programs.
 Student media groups also produce UNCG's newspaper The Carolinian, CORADDI fine arts magazine, and the campus radio station, WUAG.
-In the Fall of 2022, a black autistic student was unfairly removed without warning from the Esports and Gaming club.

 Club sports

 All clubs are recognized student organizations through the UNCG's Office of Campus Activities & Programs.

 This is a list of clubs that are members of the Club Sports Council: